FTarfasse/quick-perf-wiki/QuickPerf.md

-**QuickPerf** is a Java open source project (Apache License, Version 2.0) that provides annotations to quickly evaluate some performance properties. <br>
+**QuickPerf** is a Java open source library (Apache License, Version 2.0) that provides annotations to quickly evaluate some performance properties. <br><br>
+This library works with a JDK equals or greater than than 7.

 ### [Twitter: @QuickPerf](https://twitter.com/quickperf)